dimikhan/toolchain-jenkins-otc-dimikhan/README.md

-#Toolchain for setting up Jenkins in Docker container
+#Toolchain for setting up Jenkins for OTC in Docker container

-This projects sets up DevOps toolchain that is preconfigured to deploy Jenkins as Docker container.
+This example create a DevOps toolchain that is configured Jenkins for OTC.

 To get started, click **Deploy to Bluemix**.